The Most Important Lesson You'll Ever Learn About

 Any number of techniques have been developed for building a predictive model.
 These include the stepwise procedures of forward selection regression, backwards elimination regression, and stepwise regression, along with looking at all possible regressions.
 In addition, there are the techniques of exploratory data analysis developed by John Tukey and others.

-Such questions might be approached by using observational data or through a randomized, double-blind, placebo-controlled trial.
-As with prediction, there are specific techniques for answering these questions, too.
-Unlike the prediction problem where the model is generally not known in advance, the search for mechanisms generally involves a very few models carefully crafted at the start of the study.
-It usually involves comparing two models--one model that includes the mechanism being investigated and another that other does not.
-The research question can usually be restated as whether the model including the mechanism better predicts the outcome that the model that excludes it.
+Questions about the role of individual predictors are different from questions of pure prediction.
+Unlike the prediction problem where the model is generally not known in advance, identifying the role of a particular predictor generally involves a very few models carefully crafted at the start of the study.
+It usually involves comparing two models--one model that includes the predictor being investigated and another that other does not.
+The research question can usually be restated as whether the model including the predictor under study better predicts the outcome than the model that excludes it.

 The most important lesson you'll ever learn about multiple linear regression analysis is well-stated by Chris Chatfield in "Model Uncertainty, Data Mining and Statistical Inference", Journal of the Royal Statistical Society, Series A, 158 (1995), 419-486 (p 421),